 How to find a Nomad Friendly City- 6 point checklist for remote workers

 Another blog about nomad life!
-Fret not, I hope you’ll find some level of entertainment as I share a very personal, well kept checklist I use when finding a Nomad friendly city.
+Fret not, I hope you’ll find some level of value from my well kept checklist I use when finding a Nomad friendly city.
 But for all you noobs out there, you’re probably completely lost and have no idea what this post is even about so first things first.

 What does working remotely mean

 It’s kind of self explanatory, but basically, it defines how you go to work!
 Most people are commuters, some of us realized that sitting 3 hours a day in traffic quite literally sucks the soul out of you and opted for something else.
 Que remote jobs, the newest awesomest option for those of us day laborers.
 You can and pretty much already do everything on the internet already.
 Why not make your living there too?

 “The estimated rise in the percentage of people opting for regular work-at-home is 173%.
 It’s not only around 47 times faster than the growth in self-employed workers but also 11% faster than the noted growth in the rest of the workforce, which is 4% and 15%, respectively.”
 (Global Workplace Analytics) For more info on remote work stats, check out this article from Office Arrow.